 Discovering Art and Adventure in Rapid City

 My highlights?
-Lunch at Harriet & Oak—an old Volkswagen van parked inside and the best avocado toast I’ve ever had, topped with poached eggs, chili flakes, and lemon zest.
-Warm, rustic, and alive with local flavor.
+Lunch at Harriet & Oak.
+There was an old Volkswagen van parked inside.
+I had the best avocado toast I’ve ever had, topped with poached eggs, chili flakes, and lemon zest.
+It was warm, rustic, and alive with local flavor.

 - Drive Time from Mount Rushmore: ~30 minutes north